 Pauline Kenny and Steve Cohen

-Pauline and Steve live in a village in the south Cotswolds.
-They moved to England from the United States (Santa Fe, New Mexico) in 2010.
+Pauline and Steve live in West Dorset.
+They moved to England from the United States (Santa Fe, New Mexico) in 2010 and spent five years living in the Cotswolds.
 Pauline is the founder of Slow Travel (slowtrav.com), an online travel community (now owned by Internet Brands Inc.).
 She ran the Slow Travel website and community from 2000 to 2007.
 Read more about Pauline and Steve: Slow Travels - About Us.

 Follow Pauline's Slow Travels blog to read about their move to England.